lindig/seat-racing/README.md

 * A potential disadvantage could be that this method only indirectly compares athletes.

+* Athletes use a specific shell different number of times.
+This could bias results.
+In particular, *b* stays in *R* for all races.

 * The analysis of the result is simpler compared to the one-swap method.

 ## Other Considerations